 Rainwater fittings

 Repair category 2

 Notes Metal rainwater fittings are corroded in places.
 These should be treated and redecorated.
 Metal rainwater fittings require regular maintenance.
+There is evidence of some leakage from rainwater fittings and affected sections can be repaired/replaced.

 Main walls

 Repair category 1

-Notes No significant defects evident.
+Notes Staining was noted to the external render.

-Windows, external doors and joinery

-Repair category 2

-Notes The seals to a double glazed window unit have failed resulting in condensation between the panes of glass.
+Windows, external doors and joinery Repair category 2 Notes General age related wear and tear is evident to windows and external doors including rusting mechanisms and loose handles.
+Ongoing repair and maintenance can be anticipated.
+The seals to a double glazed window unit have failed resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.
 Random windows and doors are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.